P-Teju06/color-palette-project/README.md

 ## Output

-* A webpage is displayed with:
+A webpage is displayed with:

-  * Color picker for text color
+  - Color picker for text color
-  * Color picker for background color
+  -Color picker for background color
-  * A sample text: **"Unity is Strength"**
+  - A sample text: **"Prasanna Tejaswi"
-* When user selects a color:
+ When user selects a color:

-  * Text color changes instantly
+  -Text color changes instantly
-  * Background color updates dynamically
+  - Background color updates dynamically
-* Reset button restores default colors
+  -Reset button restores default colors

 ## Result

 The color palette web application was successfully created.
-Users can interactively change text and background colors using color pickers, demonstrating basic **HTML, CSS, and JavaScript DOM manipulation.
+Users can interactively change text and background colors using color pickers, demonstrating basic HTML, CSS, and JavaScript DOM manipulation.